 Childless Family: While most people consider children as making up a family, there are a growing number of people who do not have children (by choice or not).
 People sometimes forget that childless families are still families, which can cause unnecessary pain to the family.
-A childless family consist of two adults who live and work together.
+A childless family consists of two adults who live and work together.
 Many childless families have extended contact with their nephews and nieces or a pet that they consider family.

-Single Parent Family: A single parent family involves of one parent raising one or more children on his own.
+Single Parent Family: A single parent family involves one parent raising one or more children on his own.
 Sometimes, a single parent family is a mother and her children, although there are plenty of single fathers as well.
 The single parent family is the biggest change society has seen in terms of the changes in family structures.
 One in four children is born to a single mother.
 Single parent families are generally close and find ways to work together to solve problems, such as dividing up household chores.
 When only one parent is at home, it may be a struggle to find childcare as there is only one parent working.
-This can limit income and opportunities, although many single parent families have support from relatives and friends.
+This can limit income and opportunities, although many single-parent families have support from relatives and friends.

 Extended Family: An extended family consists of two or more adults who are related by blood or marriage and live in the same home.
-This family can include many relatives living together and working toward common goals like raising the children and keeping up with the household chores.
+This family can include many relatives living together and working toward common goals like raising the children and keeping up with household chores.
 Many extended families include cousins, aunts or uncles and grandparents living together.
 There are many reasons why a person may live in an extended family, including financial strain or as a means to take care of relatives who cannot care for themselves.
 Extended families are becoming increasingly common in the US and the rest of the world.

 Step-Families (also known as a blended family): In the US, about half of all marriages end in divorce, and many of these people opt to get remarried.
 This blended family involves two separate families merging into one new unit and can consist of two adults and their children from previous relationships.
-Step families are now about as common as a nuclear family and must work together to create their own family.
+Stepfamilies are now about as common as a nuclear family and must work together to create their own family.

 Grandparent Families Today, about one in 14 children are raised by their grandparents – and their parents aren’t usually involved in the child’s life.
 Some grandparents become parents after their adult child dies, addiction, abandonment, or being unfit parents.
 Some grandparents must go back to work or find other types of income to help raise their grandchildren.